-- The Safer Junctions schemes proposed will improve conditions for pedestrians and cyclists but the schemes fall far short of being transformational.
+- The recent Safer Junctions schemes proposed will improve conditions for pedestrians and cyclists but the schemes fall far short of being transformational.
 They will not achieve "Vision Zero" safe crossings, nor will they make cycling or walking at these locations safe or comfortable. - Given this, these junctions will likely need re-visiting in the near future if the Mayor's Transport Strategy aims are to be achieved.
-These schemes are neither being delivered rapidly and cheaply enough to represent a sensible "interim" approach, nor to a high enough quality to be permanent. - The marginal change in Healthy Streets Check score highlights how this scheme has failed to really deliver change.
+These schemes are neither being delivered rapidly and cheaply enough to represent a sensible "interim" approach, nor to a high enough quality to be permanent. - The change in Healthy Streets Check score and the remaining three "critical issues" highlight how this scheme has failed to really deliver change.
+No Safer Junction should retain any critical issues. - We fully support the response of our local borough group, which contains more specific detail.